 (Editorial Note - this was created for a Berklee class called "Creative Artistry" and it's pretentious sounding as hell to my ears.
-I've left it as a reminder of what I came up with given the parameters of the assignment.
-Not to be taken too seriously by any means)
+I've left it as a reminder of some of the crap they consider valuable for our growth as "artists".
+That class did have slight value in that it was the first time I had shared my music with others, but that was about it.
+A bunch of navel gazy bullshit).

 I create because I don’t have a choice.
 I’m driven to tell a story, my story, and the countless stories of those without voices.
 My art means we’re not alone.
 My art means we are connected.